aayushmau5/phoenix.aayushsahu.com/README.md

 - Think about settings up a "demo" page for view only access
 - Move get and check calls to "upsert"(but will this incur more complexity?).
-- Move show and edit into in a single module using components and actions
-- Add admin tool(https://github.com/tfwright/live_admin or https://github.com/mojotech/torch)
+- Add admin tool(https://github.com/tfwright/live_admin or https://github.com/mojotech/torch or kaffy)
 - Send email when someone logs in
 - A list of sessions with the ability to delete any session
-- Move dashboard data into stream(currently stream doesn't support filtering, sorting, etc without being hacky)
+- Move dashboard and spotify data into stream(currently stream doesn't support filtering, sorting, etc without being hacky)

 ## Internals